wangyi-fudan/wyhash/manuscript.md

 **Statistical Test**

 wyhash and wyrand is tested and benchmarked on a Xeon E5 2683-v3 server with 4 X 16 DDR3 @ 2133 MHz memory.

 The SMHasher test result is reported in SMHasher.wyhash.
 To control machine specific bias, we also report SMHasher tests of three modern hash functions: t1ha2_atonce (known for speed), xxHash64 (known for popularity), SipHash (known for security).
+For a comprehensive test of all known hash functions, one can visit https://github.com/rurban/smhasher.

 BigCrush